 Under high pressure conditions, winds are calm in the Interior.
 Actually, the Interior’s windiest month is June with an average wind speed of a bit more than 3 m/s in Fairbanks, for instance.
 Thus, in the Interior, people consider no wind and cold as one set of their normal winter conditions.

 Storms from the Bering Sea are feared in fall/early winter.
 The weather that scares the heck out of the people in the Interior is a storm entering from the Bering Sea in fall and/or winter.
 The Nulato Hills are too flat to be an important weather barrier.
 When the sea-ice has not yet extended far south in the Bering Sea, the storm is loaded with snow from uptake of moisture over the water.
 Moreover, the open water is much warmer than the air of the storm.
 Thus, the storm takes up a lot of energy over the open areas of the Bering Sea.
 As the storm deepens, the pressure difference between the approaching storm and the Canadian High increases.
 Thus, wind speed increases over the Interior.

-Note that in the Interior, usual snow events have one a two inches.
+Note that in the Interior, usual snow events have one or two inches.
 However, those snow storm moving in from the Bering Sea dump huge amounts of snow in the Interior.
 The snow deposits onto trees.
 Young trees bend down.
 Old trees may break under the load.
 Those storms often come with high wind speeds after the snow was dumped.